Weak utility stocks and HSBC peg back UK's FTSE 100

 The FTSE hit a peak of 6,904.86 points at the start of September, its highest since early 2000, but then slumped to 15-month lows in October as weak European economic data knocked back stock markets.

-The index then rebounded last week, but it remains down by around 4 percent since the start of 2014.
-(Additional reporting by Alistair Smout and Alasdair Pal; Editing by Jane Baird and Ruth Pitchford)
+The index then rebounded last week, but it remains down by around 3 percent since the start of 2014. (additional reporting by Alistair Smout; editing by Keiron Henderson and Jane Baird)